For a simpler overview of this material (with pictures) you may want to check out our Dexter Quick Start Guide.

 Part c: SAS Variable AttributesThe general rule is that you don't have to know SAS to use Dexter.
 But this is one section where, while not required, knowing the language could come in handy.
 Here we allow you to type in the body of 3 different SAS statements that are used to modify attributes (names, labels and formats) of any of the variables you have selected.
 The syntax of these statements is simple enough that even if you have never coded a SAS statement in your life, and hope to never have to, you should not have too much difficulty using these statements.

 - The Format statement allows you to control to some extent how the values for your variables are displayed.
 The most common use is to control the display of digits after the decimal point in numeric variables, or perhaps to use comma formats to have numeric variables with large values display with commas (i.e.

 1234567).
 The value you enter needs to be in the format

 variable-name(s) format-code [repeat].
 For example:

-causes the value of the variables totpop and over65 to display in comma9 format, which is x,xxx,xxx ; and the value of the variable pctpoor to display in 5.1 format, which is xxx.x (it will be rounded to the 1 decimal place).
-Notice the use of periods in the format codes - the syntax requires these (they allow the program to distinguish variable names from format codes).
+causes the value of the variables totpop and over65 to display in comma9 format, (x,xxx,xxx) ; and the value of the variable pctpoor to display in 5.1 format, which is xxx.x (it will be rounded to the 1 decimal place).
+Note well the use of periods in the format codes - the syntax requires these (they allow the program to distinguish variable names from format codes).
 It is beyond the scope of this document to go into all the possible format codes available in SAS, but 99% of the time all users will be interested in is controlling the insertion or omission of commas and/or the number of decimal digits.
 Some common format codes that can be used include:

 totpop over65 comma9. pctpoor 5.1